vehutech/100DaysOfPython/Day_59/day_59.md

 ]
 ```

-**Kitchen Analogy**: Async views are like having a sous chef who can coordinate multiple cooking processes - while the soup simmers, they can prep vegetables, check inventory, and even call suppliers, all without waiting for each task to completely finish before starting the next.
+Async views are like having a sous chef who can coordinate multiple cooking processes - while the soup simmers, they can prep vegetables, check inventory, and even call suppliers, all without waiting for each task to completely finish before starting the next.

 ---